aya-cherkaoui/Patch-Attacks_tensorflow/README.md

 # Patch-Attacks_tensorflow

-Please open Adversarial_Patch_Attack_Tensorflow.ipynb where all the trainnings, reports and definitions of useful functions and classes are inside.
+Please open Patch_Attack_Tensorflow.ipynb where all the trainnings, reports and definitions of useful functions and classes are inside.

 1. Install the necessary packages and import libraries;